hex13/feedbacks/README.md

 ## Rx.js

 No need for special preparations.
-Just import your Rx.js as usual and at this point you can use them with Feedbacks.
-For example you can return them from reducers
+Just import your Rx.js as usual and at this point you can use it with Feedbacks.
+For example you can return Observables from reducers

 # But Feedbacks is not even correct word...